30DaysofWebDEV/DSC-30-Days-of-Web/Project_4/ReadME.md

   * Animations and functionalities.

 ## Note from the Participant:

+**(Important note: I've embedded CSS and Javascript code using "style" tags and "script" tags into a single HTML page, I didn't keep seperate files for them)**

   ### First project :-

    - [x] Made a TODO List Website using HTML,CSS,Javascript and Bootstrap